Stone Disease Patient Advisory Section

 Click here to go to the "Find A Surgeon" section where you will see a list of approximately 500 surgeons who specialise in Endourology.
 To narrow your search down even further (e.g. by region or by hospital), select from the appropriate drop-down lists on the right and then click the "Search Surgeons" button.

-The group's first priority is to ensure that patients with a kidney stone have ready access to information and are able to find their nearest stone surgeon quickly & easily.
+The group's first priority has always been to ensure that patients with a kidney stone have ready access to information, and are able to find their nearest stone surgeon quickly & easily